-Our Trustees represent a broad spectrum of academics, journalists and people active in community work.
+Our Trustees represent a broad spectrum of academics, researchers, editors, and people active in community work.

 Hiba Ahmad is a community organiser and political educator based in South London.
 Hiba works at The Advocacy Academy where she organises for better political education, for the creation of radical and caring intergenerational community spaces, and to create better cross-movement partnerships and collaboration.
 She also organises broadly in South London on issues of anti-gentrification and police brutality.
 Hiba is passionate about internationalism and a trustee at Global Justice Now where she organises on issues of climate justice, trade justice, and anti-racism.

 Martin McIvor is a researcher and policy adviser who has worked mostly for trade unions and also in thinktanks, academia and in Parliament for the Labour Party.
 He is a former editor of the left ideas and strategy journal Renewal.

 Baz Ramaiah has worked throughout the education system – as a teaching assistant for students with special educational needs, as a secondary school teacher in two of the UK’s most deprived local authorities, and as a developer of educational technology for teachers in low-income countries.
 He is currently a Senior Associate at The Centre for Education and Youth where he researches and campaigns for a range of progressive educational causes.
 He writes regularly for the press on issues in education, including for The Financial Times, the Evening Standard, Tribune and Jacobin.